ArtifactForms/MeshLibCore/README.md

 * Modifiers

 ## Creators
-The library provides a variety of mesh 'Creators' to construct various shapes the convenient way.
+The library provides a variety of so called mesh 'Creators' to construct various shapes the convenient way.
 More precisely the 'Factory Pattern' was applied for this purpose.
 Each creator derives from the 'IMeshCreator' interface.
 The following code example shows the interface for all mesh creators.

 ```java
 package mesh.creator;